sarun2003/ParkingLotProject/README.md

-Parking Lot Project
+# Parking Lot Project
-Overview
+### Overview
 The Parking Lot project is a Java-based application designed to manage vehicle parking operations.
 The program allows users to park various types of vehicles, track available parking spaces, and handle ticketing and payments.
 This project can be used as a foundational system for managing small to medium-sized parking lots.

-Features
+### Features
+## Vehicle Management
-Vehicle Management: Supports parking for different types of vehicles including cars, motorcycles, trucks, and bicycles.
+Supports parking for different types of vehicles including cars, motorcycles, trucks, and bicycles.
+## Ticketing System
-Ticketing System: Issues and scans parking tickets for vehicles.
+Issues and scans parking tickets for vehicles.
 Space Tracking: Keeps track of available and occupied parking spaces.
 Payment Processing: Handles payment for parking services.
 Detailed Information